 Ranking the effectiveness of worldwide COVID-19 government interventions

-Non-pharmaceutical interventions (NPIs) to mitigate the spread of SARS-CoV-2 were often implemented under considerable uncertainty and a lack of scientific evidence.
-Assessing the effectiveness of the individual interventions is critical to inform future preparedness response plans.
+Assessing the effectiveness of non-pharmaceutical interventions (NPIs) to mitigate the spread of SARS-CoV-2 is critical to inform future preparedness response plans.